 Students accepted into Rights & Identities in the Americas will receive the permission numbers needed to enroll in this set of Duke Immerse courses.
 Enrolled students must take the four courses outlined below.
 Overloading is acceptable with the permission of all instructors; no underload is permitted.
 One Duke semester course credit is equivalent to four semester hours.

 Course numbers: CULANTH 245S-01, LATAMER 246S-01, HISTORY 242S-01, RIGHTS 245S-01

 Curriculum codes: CCI, CZ, W

-Course Description: This course introduces students to the history of human rights in Latin America, with a focus on certain regions.
-We will begin with the Conquest and cover the emergence of independent nation-states; the role of imposed economic policies, including neoliberalism; indigenous protest movements and their relationships to corporate interests; and the influence of the United States on human rights, government formation, immigration, and the drug trade.
+Course Description: This course introduces students to the history of human rights in the Americas, with a focus on specific regions.
+We begin with the Conquest and cover the emergence of independent nation-states; the role of imposed economic policies, including neoliberalism; indigenous protest movements and their relationships to corporate interests; the civil rights movement; and the influence of the United States on human rights, government formation, immigration, and the drug trade.
+Instructor consent required.